IIT-ITMD-441/css-layout/README.md

-# CSSLayout
+# CSS-Layout
-CSSLayout is a web project that demonstrates precise CSS styling by recreating a sample HTML layout.
+css-layout is a web project that demonstrates precise CSS styling by recreating a sample HTML layout.
 Built with HTML and CSS, it focuses on layout techniques, spacing, and formatting to match a provided design exactly.
 The project highlights attention to detail, clean code practices, and a strong understanding of CSS fundamentals in creating visually accurate and well-structured web pages.